Negrobueno/Docs/content/platform/stats/_index.md

 Each Stat Definition consists of:

-- **Title** - The title describe the metric and is presented to your players in the Zapic UI.
+- **Title** - The title describes the metric and is presented to your players in the Zapic UI.
 An example would include "High Score".

 - **Parameter** - The name of the event parameter that is used as the value when computing the players' metric.
 An example would include "SCORE".

 - **Function** - The name of the method that is used on the value when computing the players' metric.
 This may be "Maximum", "Minimum", or "Total".

 - **Filters** (Coming Soon) - An optional collection of event parameter values that must be valid for an event to count towards the players' metric.
-This enables metrics to be scoped to a particular set of contraints.
+This enables metrics to be scoped to a particular set of constraints.
 An example would include "CHARACTER equals PRINCESS".

 Once you have defined a Stat Definition in the [Zapic Portal](https://portal.zapic.net), players will be able to view their metrics in your game.